by Amber Winter of Web Courseworks

 About the Author

-Amber Bovenmyer is the director of sales & marketing at Web Courseworks.
-She’s committed to helping learning business leaders realize the potential of their education programs and turn them into high-performing revenue generators.
-Amber was named one of Madison, Wisconsin’s 40 under 40 and the number 1 LMS salesperson by Talented Learning.
+Amber Winter is the vice president of sales and service at Web Courseworks, where she is committed to helping learning business leaders realize the potential of their education programs and turn them into high-performing revenue-generators.
+Amber was named one of In Business Greater Madison’s 2018 “40 Under 40” and the No. 1 LMS Salesperson by Talented Learning.